JPCMarques/JPCMarques_Old.github.io/_light-novels/book-hunters/chapter-7.md

 "Look, I'll show you... " - Guardian formed a mirror with his powers and turned it towards Raynell - "See?!"

 The particles all fell on the floor, dissipating.
 In the mirror, there was Raynell.
 Grinning.

+<center>&diams;</center>

+"General, what do you mean, a high-level monster appeared?"

+"It was brief - but we had readings of an explosion of energy, unlike any we've seen before."

+The man was dressed in a simple, blue uniform, without any ornamentation, besides the symbols woven on his right shoulder that seemed to represent his military rank.

+About five meters ahead of him laid a semi-circular table, that surrounded him, with only a small opening behind, through which he passed earlier to stand in the middle of the Council of Elders.
+There were old men sitting on the other side of the table, on chairs that formed a gradient of exuberance and rich decoration: the ones closer to the gap were the least adorned, while the one straight ahead of the General was the most adorned, displaying the vast difference in rank among Council members.

+Curiously, the highest council member had not yet spoken since the arrival of the General, despite the revelation that he had presented to the Council.

+"We should assemble our troops and eliminate the threat before it is too late, we can not give it time to grow anymore, or we won't be able to defend ourselves when it inevitably comes for us!"

+"What was its level?"~ a man two chairs to the right of the leader asked.

+"We could not determine it accurately.
+We saw small bursts of energy in our sensors, but that is normal for the area - it's abundant with Void Beasts, which inevitably fight each other.
+However, what surprised us was a sudden burst of energy, that made all other bursts of energy stop in a radius of 10 km, that could only come out of a high-level monster."

+Finally, the man in the middle spoke.

+"If it is such a high-level beast, I'm afraid we would incur its wrath should we attempt to eliminate it, not to mention the fact that we probably can't even kill it even if we try.
+Such beasts normally have a high level of intelligence, shouldn't we at least attempt to reason with the thing?
+It has nothing to gain by attacking us."

+"Sir, with all due respect, monsters of that level to behave in a... draconic way.
+They assume that, due to their power, all is theirs, and any being that even questions that fact should not be allowed to live."

+"Why do you say that?
+Have you met any?"

+"No. It is what all our ancestors told us, told you, as we grew up.
+We have no reason to doubt their teachings."

+"Times change, Dibalt.
+We too must change with it."

+"But Sir!"

+"Dibalt, I think only of our self-preservation.
+Neither side has anything to gain with an all-out battle: we do not have any significant manipulator on our side or any void reserves that the monster might want to feed on.
+And we can't afford to lose most, if not all, of our forces fighting a monster of such level."

+The council all seemed to nod at the same time, agreeing with their leader.

+"Sir, if we send an envoy we might anger it further!"

+"If we send an army and fail, then what?
+Who will protect our children?!
+Who will protect us from other beasts?
+If the envoy fails, then we lost a handful of people and fight the monster anyways.
+Now, I will select the party that you will personally escort to meet the monster, and you will do so without showing any hostility towards it, even if it *kills* any member of your party.
+Do I make myself clear?"

+"Yes, sir." - he said, bowing slightly as he walked back through the opening in the table, then turning around and heading to the shadowed door in front of him, the only light in the room illuminating the table.